AceAbhishekOfficial/CrickMuzz/README.md

-# CrickMUZZ CrickBuzz clone Project
+# CrickMuzz CrickBuzz clone Project

+A web application displaying cricket standings using Spring Boot for the backend and collecting data with Jsoup.

 ![Screenshot 1](screenshots/screenshot1.png)
 _Overview of the project._
-A web application displaying cricket standings using Spring Boot for the backend and collecting data with Jsoup.

 ## Table of Contents